What Are Mentorship Programs? Definition, Types & Use Cases

 • Program Cycle: The length of the mentoring relationship for structured mentoring programs.
 Typically, mentoring cycles run in 3-, 6-, or 12-month cycles, but are not limited to a specific length

-• Formal Mentoring: A structured mentoring program where the matching is either done using a bias-free algorithm or manually from program managers.
-With formal mentoring programs, typically both the mentor and mentee follow a curriculum with pre-determined goals
+• Formal Mentoring: A structured mentoring program where the matching process is either done using a bias-free algorithm or manually from program managers.
+With formal mentorship programs, typically both the mentor and mentee follow a curriculum with pre-determined goals

 • Informal Mentoring: An informal mentoring program is one where mentees may select their own mentor (often through an Open Mentoring Program format) and are free to choose their own goals

-• Manual Mentoring: A mentoring program that’s organized, run, and managed manually, typically using spreadsheet software like Excel
+• Manual Mentoring: A mentoring program that is organized, run, and managed manually, typically using spreadsheet software like Excel

 • Mentoring Software: A software designed to manage mentorship programs and reduce the time and expense of running a program, allowing an organization to scale its mentoring strategy to include more programs, participants, and metrics, and a vastly improved return on investment

-As you engage with mentoring programs, you’ll likely pick up a large amount of terminology.
-This will be even more true if plan to implement mentoring software (highly recommended if your organization wants to reduce administrative time and costs associated with mentoring program management).
+As you engage with mentoring programs, you will likely pick up a large amount of mentoring terminology.
+This will be even more true if plan to implement mentoring software, which is highly recommended if your organization wants to reduce administrative time and costs associated with mentoring program management.

 How Does a Mentorship Program Work?

-Mentoring programs follow a fairly simple structure, regardless of the type of program you’re running.
-In general, a mentoring program will flow in a manner that’s similar to this:
+Mentoring programs follow a fairly simple structure, regardless of the type of mentoring programs you are running.
+In general, a mentoring program will flow in a manner that is similar to this:

 Mentorship training

-1. Mentoring program administrators create the program and determine program criteria (such as who can serve as mentors or participate as mentees, mentor training requirements, and any desired goals for mentees if the program is formal)
+1. Mentorship program administrators create the program and determine program criteria, such as who can serve as mentors or participate as mentees, mentor training requirements, and any desired goals for mentees if it’s formal mentoring programs

 2. Administrators invite participants to join the program

-4. Mentors and mentees are matched into relationships and begin meeting
+4. Mentors and mentees are matched into relationships and begin mentoring sessions

 5. The mentoring relationship progresses over the course of the program cycle.
 Mentors and mentees track progress toward goals, and mentoring program administrators gather data on relationships